RealityETH/reality-eth-monorepo/packages/dapp/docs/consortium.rst

 Withdrawing funds
 ~~~~~~~~~~~~~~~~~

-Funds arrive in the Realitio or Arbitrator contract, then are moved to the Splitter wallet where they are allocated to the parties, at which point they can be withdrawn and moved on.
+Funds arrive in the Reality.eth or Arbitrator contract, then are moved to the Splitter wallet where they are allocated to the parties, at which point they can be withdrawn and moved on.
 Any address can call the following:

 .. code-block:: bash